Max00Ker/TinyTapeoutV1/docs/info.md

 The full Verilog implementation and testbenches are available on GitHub.

 This project demonstrates how real-world traffic-light logic can be implemented purely in Verilog —
-including timing control, state management and SPI-driven display output, all within a compact TinyTapeout design.
+including timing control, state management, and SPI-driven display output, all within a compact TinyTapeout design.

 ---